 Originally from Boston, I majored in Cinematography at Emerson.

-It took me a minute to find my sea legs in film school.
-The classes seemed easy - too easy.
-Everyone was getting A’s but we weren’t getting taught about the real-world industry, or learning practical skills.
-Most of the professors had left the industry behind decades ago, and they’d get confused if questions strayed from theories into the real world.
-With two years left, I realized I could follow the beaten path, graduate with honors, and end up with no clue where to start.
-So I began taking a more active role in my career path.
+It took me a minute to find my sea legs.
+The classes seemed too easy; everyone was getting A’s but we weren’t learning as many practical skills as I expected.
+Most of the professors had left the industry behind decades ago.
+I realized if I followed the beaten path I’d end up with no clue where to start.
+So I stepped up.
 I got an internship at Rule Boston Camera.
-I got a job at the school sound stage and sat in on class sections I wasn’t registered in.
-Carefully, I skipped a few classes to work on sets around Boston.
+I got a job at the school sound stage.
+Sometimes I played hooky to work on sets around Boston.
 I did a Lifetime movie as wardrobe PA.
 My pay for that month was a $50 Target gift card.
 I script supervised a 1950s thriller for gas reimbursement only.
 I took the train 2 hours to dayplay (you guessed it, unpaid) as a camera PA on a Paramount feature.

 None of this was glamorous but I started getting a sense of where I might fit in.
 On student sets, the camera department became my home.
 I shot some senior thesis films and started pulling focus.
-I took a 16mm film class that was pretty bare-bones, but at least let me load some mags.
+I took a 16mm film class.
 I read hundreds of blog posts, devoured books on the film industry, and joined facebook groups for ACs in production hubs.
-New York, Atlanta, LA - didn’t matter, I just lurked and absorbed all the info.
+New York, Atlanta, LA - didn’t matter, I lurked and absorbed info.

 I spent my last semester at Emerson’s LA campus, fletching my final arrows.
-I interned at AbelCine and a G&E rental house, worked on short films, and bought an old van for $900.
+I interned at AbelCine (camera) and Cine Power & Light (g&e), worked on short films, and bought an old van for $900.
 I even snuck onto the crew of an AT&T commercial by following the signs to the production office and asking for a walkie, and worked as a PA to see how LA sets compared to Boston.

 I graduated and got an apartment in east LA.
 For the first six months most of my work came from 30 crew facebook groups.
 I’d keep my laptop open, and when it dinged I’d check if it was a grip or AC job.
-I had my industry-formatted resumé saved as a .jpg for speed.
-I had to be fast; within the first five minutes there’d be a swarm of replies.
+Within the first five minutes there’d be a swarm of replies, so I had my industry-formatted resumé saved as a .jpg so I could quickly DM it.
 I was able to AC and grip on shoots for Nintendo, Beachbody, and some B-list rappers.
 There were plenty of under-the-table payments, missed meals, safety hazards and strange personalities, but I took what I could get.
 With my light 16mm background, I taught myself the rest and started taking film loading jobs too.

-I’m sure I’m not the first person you’ve heard recommend this, but I took every job seriously whether I was making $200 or $800.
-On tiny shoots, I’d practice the type of communication and energy I’d want to have on [my one, absolute bucket-list franchise.]
+I’m sure I’m not the first person you’ve heard recommend this, but I took every job seriously whether I was making $50 or $800.
+On tiny shoots, I’d practice the type of communication and energy I’d want to have someday on my one, absolute bucket-list franchise.

-That’s my story so far.
-I believe that anyone can create a great career for themselves in the film industry - even if you don’t have tons of connections, expensive gear, a film school degree or years of experience.
+I believe that anyone can create a great career for themselves in the film industry - even if you don’t have tons of connections, expensive gear, or a film school degree.
 Everything will come together with time and effort in the right places.
-Hopefully some of the following info will help you on your camera department journey!
+Hopefully some of the following info will help on your camera department journey!

 Ways to Stand Out

 Don’t be late.
 It’s standard to be on set 15 minutes before your call time.
 I tend to shoot for 15 minutes early to the 15 minute early mark, in case I hit traffic.
 You shouldn’t be expected to start work early - I get breakfast, coffee, chat with the team.
 The key is to show face and be ready at go time.
-It’s also important to be timely with preps you’re shadowing, mentorship phone calls, interviews, email replies, everything.
+Same thing goes for timeliness with preps you’re shadowing, mentorship phone calls, interviews, email replies, everything.
 I’ve gotten many jobs by being the first to respond to a hiring text sent to 20 people.

 Overkill.
 Be that kid in the class who adds stencils and gel pen art to their essays.
 1st AC Nicole Martinez has some great advice (paraphrased): “Approach every job like it’s the biggest one of your career.
 If you treat every project the same and keep high standards for yourself you’ll make progress quickly.”